Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: A Numerical Test

 Binning the range of $\tau$ into multiple short intervals of equal size $\Delta\,\tau$ and counting the number, $n_{g}(\tau)$, of the galaxies in each $\tau$-bin, we compute the probability density function as $p(\tau)\equiv n_{g}/(N_{g}\,\Delta\tau)$, where $N_{g}$ is the total number of galaxies.
 Performing the bootstrap error analysis, we compute the errors in $p(\tau)$ at each $\tau$-bin as one standard deviation scatter among $10,000$ different bootstrap resamples each of which is created by extracting the same number of the galaxies but with repetition allowed.
 In our prior work \citep{ML23d}, the galaxy spin parameters, $\lambda$, were shown to have an almost perfect linear correlation with $\tau$ and that the probability density function of $\lambda$ is better approximated by the $\Gamma$-distribution than by the conventional log-normal counterpart \citep{bul-etal01}.
 In light of these prior results, we investigate here whether or not $p(\tau)$ can also be analytically described by the following $\Gamma$-distribution characterized by the scale and shape parameters, $k$ and $\theta$, respectively:

 With the help of the $\chi^{2}$-minimization, we adjust Equation (\ref{eqn:gam}) to the numerically computed probability density, $p(\tau)$, to find the best-fit values of $k$ and $\theta$ (see Table \ref{tab:bestfit1}).

-Figures \ref{fig:pro_tau_z0}--\ref{fig:pro_tau_z1} plot the numerically computed $p(\tau)$ (filled red circles) with the bootstrap errors as well as the best-fit $\Gamma$-distribution (black solid lines) in three different ranges of $m_{h}$ for three different cases of $r_{f}\equiv R_{f}/(h^{-1}{\rm Mpc})$ at $z=0$ and $1$, respectively.
-As can be seen, excellent agreements are found between the numerically computed $p(\tau)$ and Equation (\ref{eqn:gam}) for all of the considered cases of $m_{h}$, $r_{f}$ and $z$.
+Figure \ref{fig:pro_tau} shows the numerically computed $p(\tau)$ with the jackknife errors for three different cases of $r_{f}\equiv R_{f}/(h^{-1}{\rm Mpc})=0.5, 1$ and $2$ (red, blue and green filled circles, respectively) in three different ranges of $m_{h}$ at $z=0$ and $1$ (left and right panels, respectively).
+It also shows the corresponding best-fit $\Gamma$-distributions (red, blue and green solid lines), revealing excellent agreements between the numerically computed $p(\tau)$ and Equation (\ref{eqn:gam}) for all of the considered cases of $m_{h}$, $r_{f}$ and $z$.
 Noting a somewhat systematic change of $p(\tau)$ with $r_{f}$ and $m_{h}$ at each redshift, we suspect that $p(\tau)$ may have a universal shape, regardless of $z$ and $m_{h}$, if $r_{f}$ is properly chosen in each $m_{h}$-range.
-Varying $r_{f}$, repeatedly computing $p(\tau)$ and finding the best-fit parameters, we find that $p(\tau)$ indeed has an universal shape on a mass-dependent scale of $r_{f}=8\bar{r}_{\rm vir}$ where $\bar{r}_{\rm vir}$ is the mean virial radius in unit of $h^{-1}$Mpc averaged over the galaxies in a given $m_{h}$-range.
-Figure \ref{fig:pro_tau_rfc} shows the same as Figures \ref{fig:pro_tau_z0}--\ref{fig:pro_tau_z1} but for the case of $r_{f}=8\bar{r}_{\rm vir}$, clearly demonstrating the existence of the universal shape of $p(\tau)$ (see Table \ref{tab:bestfit2}).
-The results shown in Figures \ref{fig:pro_tau_z0}--\ref{fig:pro_tau_rfc} indicate that $p(\tau)$ tends to spread out more broadly as $r_{f}$ deviates further from the critical smoothing scale, $8\bar{r}_{\rm vir}$, required for its universality.
+Varying $r_{f}$, repeatedly computing $p(\tau)$ and finding the best-fit parameters (see Table \ref{tab:bestfit2}), we discover that $p(\tau)$ indeed has an universal shape on a mass-dependent scale of $r_{f}=8\bar{r}_{\rm vir}$ where $\bar{r}_{\rm vir}$ is the mean virial radius in unit of $h^{-1}$Mpc averaged over the galaxies in a given $m_{h}$-range.
+In each panel of Figure \ref{fig:pro_tau} is also plotted this universal distribution, $p(\tau)$, for the case of $r_{f}=8\bar{r}_{\rm vir}$ (black filled circles and solid line).
+Note that $p(\tau)$ tends to spread out more broadly as $r_{f}$ deviates further from the critical smoothing scale, $8\bar{r}_{\rm vir}$, required for its universality.